 Assignment 8: Plan a Web Page

 Complete an organizer to plan a web page.
-Gather information, save pictures, record websites.
+Gather information, pictures, and websites.

 Assignment 9: Start Building a Web Page